eoap/cwl2ogc/docs/index.md

 * `cwl2ogc.BaseCWLtypes2OGCConverter.dump_outputs`.

 APIs to dump the CWL inputs/outputs to the target Stream (i.e. a file, the stdout, ...) in OGC JSON format.

+## JSON Schema

+Once the document is parsed, invoke the

+* `cwl2ogc.BaseCWLtypes2OGCConverter.dump_inputs_json_schema`,
+* `cwl2ogc.BaseCWLtypes2OGCConverter.dump_outputs_json_schema`.

+APIs to dump the CWL inputs/outputs to the target Stream (i.e. a file, the stdout, ...) in JSON Schema format, see the live [schema](./schema/) sample to check how to validate inputs/outputs.